 To clean toxins in the soil and to facilitate the process for communities to heal and repair contaminated sites together.

-A Constellation of Remediation is a two-year long public art project by T’uy’t’tanat-Cease Wyss and Anne Riley that includes the planting of Indigenous remediation gardens on vacant and untended lots on the unceded homelands of the Musqueam, Squamish, and Tsleil-Waututh nations.
+A Constellation of Remediation is a two-year long public art project by T’uy’t’tanat-Cease Wyss and Anne Riley that includes the planting of Indigenous remediation gardens on vacant and untended lots on the unceded homelands of the xʷməθkʷəyə̓m (Musqueam), Sḵwxwú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) nations.

 A Constellation of Remediation was selected as part of the Public Art Program’s 2017 Artist-Initiated Public Call.